 I am board certified in Neurology, with a primary interest in intractable pain, treatment resistant depression, glia and neuro-inflammation, neuroimmunopharmacology.
 Please read my posts on May 26, 2009 on low dose naltrexone, dextromethorphan, ketamine and January 2011 on neuroinflammation and the innate immune system in brain and spinal cord to understand some of the new concepts in medicine on which I base my approach.
 There is much overlap between pain systems and major depression systems, in medications and mechanisms in the brain.
 Quite often what works for pain will work for depression.

-.Keep in mind this is an educational site, not email.
-It is not legal for me to give medical advice without a consultation.
-If you wish an appointment, please call my office.
+To those who ask advice —it is not legal for me to give medical advice without a consultation.
+If you wish advice, please call the office to schedule an appointment.

 MD Anderson Cancer Center – Cancer Pain & Symptom Management